-siti sicuri per comprare viagra generico 50 mg pagamento online a Torino (Cell, Aug 2012) New research unveils how cells maintain identity through mitosis, when most genes turn off and transcription factors abandon their target sites in DNA.go to site
+siti sicuri per comprare viagra generico 50 mg pagamento online a Torino (Cell, Aug 2012) New research unveils how cells maintain identity through mitosis, when most genes turn off and transcription factors abandon their target sites in DNA.see

 source url The identity of cells is dictated by their gene expression profiles, which is in turn controlled by a barrage of protein factors that interact with DNA and direct to a subset of genes to be expressed.
 However, RNA polymerases and most of these factors separate from DNA during mitosis, something that researchers have always seen as a threat to the identity of dividing cells.
 Of course, daughter cells can inherit a ready-to-use collection of and a series of marks that guide those factors to specific places in DNA.
 That alone could explain to some extent how cells rapidly recreate a specific gene expression landscape after dividing.
 But scientists have also recently discovered factors that remain associated to when cells divide.
 In a recent Cell article, Stephan Kadauke and a group of colleagues led by Gerd Blobel at the Childrens Hospital in Philadelphia reported that such binding is critical for the rapid re-expression of key identity genes following mitosis (1).